wakkihaya/neurotechjp/src/md/en/blog/yang-neurosky.md

 ---
 title: 'A pioneering BCI company in the market for 10+ years "NeuroSky" | Stanley Yang'
-description: "For this interview, we had the opportunity to talk with Stanley Yang, the founder of NeuroSky, a company that has been pioneering the Neurotech market for more than 10 years, about the history and future of the company: how they developed the market, and what their strategy is as a pioneer company in recent years under intense competition."
+description: "For this interview, we had the opportunity to talk with Stanley Yang, the CEO of NeuroSky, a company that has been pioneering the Neurotech market for more than 10 years, about the history and future of the company: how they developed the market, and what their strategy is as a pioneer company in recent years under intense competition."
-datePublished: "2021/9/12"
+datePublished: "2021/9/26"
 bannerPhoto: "/img/yang-neurosky/cover.jpg"
 category: "Interview"
 ---